 - 1. Ramp Up plan an opening activity for girls upon arrival at the meeting so that have something to do before the meeting begins.
-Plan about five minutes for this, it could be a snack, creating a thank you card, coloring a page to donate, etc. - 2.
+Plan about five minutes for this, it could be snack, or creating a thank you card, coloring a page to donate, etc. - 2.
 Opening Each troop decides what they will do regularly.
 Begin with reciting the Girl Scout Promise & Law.
 Add a flag ceremony, song, game, story, or other activity designed by the girls.
 Plan 5-10 minutes for this. - 3.
-Troop Business Collect dues, take attendance, make announcements or plan upcoming activities while parents may be present.
+Troop Business Collect dues, take attendance, make announcements or plan upcoming activities.

 - 4. Let the fun begin!
-This is your activity for the meeting, work on a badge, journey, or complete other activities during this time plan 30 minutes to 1 hour according to your meeting time. - 5.
+This is your activity for the meeting, work on a badge, journey, or complete other activities during this time plan 30 minutes to 1 hour according to your meeting time.
+Mentor girls in presenting a badge to the troop. - 5.
 Clean Up Girls clean up all supplies and always leave a place cleaner than they found it.
 Plan about five minutes. - 6.
-Closing As a troop, girls decide how they will end each meeting a song, a game, a Girl Scout tradition.
+Closing As a troop, girls decide how they will end each meeting a song, a game, a Girl Scout tradition (Friendship Circle & Squeeze.)
 Plan 5-10 minutes for this.